-estimates energy consumption and efficiency improvements at the appliance level.
+BUENAS is an end-use energy forecasting model designed to provide a detailed assessment of the potential for energy savings and green house gas GHG emission reductions from energy-efficiency standards and labeling programs worldwide (see McNeil et al. 2012 for a detailed description of the model).
+The model is "bottom-up" in that it calculates energy demand based on input data for individual appliance products.
+BUENAS is composed of three modules.
+The first calculates the number of appliances per household (diffusion) in a country at a given point in time, primarily based on an empirical relationship observed between appliance ownership and macroeconomic household variables such as household income.
+The second module estimates energy consumption and efficiency improvements at the appliance level.
 The third module is a stock turnover module that calculates the sales of appliances every year based on retirement of old units and increased penetration of appliances in households.
-This module combines the sales in every year with unit energy consumption (UEC) to estimate the total stock energy consumption.
-The difference in stock energy consumption between a Business As Usual (BAU) and an efficiency case equals the savings.
+This module combines the sales in every year with UEC to estimate the total stock energy consumption.
+The difference in stock energy consumption between a business as usual (BAU) and an efficiency case equals the savings.
 Energy savings are then converted into CO_2 equivalent emission mitigation according to the power generation mix from each country.